Stranger Than Fiction: The Real History Behind Unholy Empire

 An arch-heretic known for burning crosses.
 A revered monk accusing him of ritual flesh-eating.

-Pope Honorius II died in February of that year.
+Pope Honorius II died in February 1130.
 As he lay dying, six cardinals conducted a late-night election, naming Gregorio Papareschi Pope Innocent II.
 The palace gates were sealed.
 Honorius was buried hastily, without ceremony.

 History, after all, belongs to whoever survives it.